 - Do not pound, drop, or throw the radio unnecessarily.
-Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio. - Keep the accessory-connector cover in place until ready to use the connector.
+Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids.
+Do not submerge the radio unless it is a ruggedized, APX 7000 R model. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio. - Keep the accessory-connector cover in place until ready to use the connector.
 Replace the cover immediately once the accessory has been disconnected. - When charging the radio using a wall mounted charger, the radio must be turned off.
 Otherwise, the Man Down Alert and Emergency may be accidentally triggered.